 “we are thinking of moving to France and buying a French property and when we saw the volunteers project

 we thought it a good way to sample France before we plunged in”

-There reason was a very good one and they were to be pleasantly surprised as during their stay Paul, the project director, would give them little stories or snippets of information about the problems he and the other shareholders of La Giraudiere had during the purchasing and setting up process.
+There reason was a very good one and they were to be pleasantly surprised as during their stay Paul, the project director, would give them little stories or snippets of information about the problems he and the other shareholders of La Giraudiere had during the purchasing of their French property and setting up process.

 For instance, the promesse de vente the agreement to buy and sale.
 What you can add and what you should add, things you would not think about if buying in the UK like asking that all the electrical switches and sockets, yes wall sockets are left in place!
 Did you know that the buyer must have the wood and timbers checked for termites and other parasites?
 Is there a fosse septique installed when was it checked when was it emptied are all things you need to know.